Senkottuvelan/Tokenized/README.md

 This is a simple application that I made for Supabase Hackathon.
 We all know waiting in queues is a big headache.
 So when I heard about this hackathon, I thought why not make a application that utilize the Supabase Realtime Database.
 Hence I did it.

 ## Simple Description About this App.

-I got to know about this app only before today(5th August) and I had only this idea.
+I got to know about this hackathon only before today(5th August) and I had only this idea.
 So, I decided to implement this realtime database system and made a very simple application that updates the token status realtime for users.
 There is no login system implemented as I was rushing to finish this 😂.
 I barely managed to complete it within the given time.
-That's it from my side and thank you to Supabase for this oppurtunity!
+That's it from my side and thank you to Supabase for this opportunity!

+## Supabase Technologies used

+The PostgreSQL Database used along with Websockets for realtime updation.

 ## How to use this App?